-California Fire and Rescue Mutual Aid System emergency apparatus and personnel requested through the California Fire Assistance Agreement (CFAA) being released from an incident fall back to the control of the respective GACC.
-If reassignment of these resources are necessary, there must be positive coordination with the OES AREP on scene of the incident or the Cal OES Duty Chief (916) 845-8670 to secure express permission to reassign an OES or Local Government resource to another incident.
+California Fire and Rescue Mutual Aid System emergency apparatus and personnel requested through the California Fire Assistance Agreement (CFAA) being released from an incident fall back to the control of the California Fire and Rescue Mutual Aid System.
+If reassignment of these resources are necessary, there must be positive coordination with the Cal OES AREP on scene of the incident or the Cal OES Fire Duty Chief (916) 845-8670 and the California Fire and Rescue Mutual Aid System Local Fire Agency to secure express permission to reassign said resource to another incident.